daveshah/joyful-bits/content/blog/sql-safely/index.md

 It's followed by *act* - the action you intend to take.
 This is often that `INSERT` or `UPDATE` statement you've written (that thing that feels risky in production)!
 Finally, we *assert* (really just another inspect).
 This will often be another `SELECT` statement where we can assert that our action in the previous section had the intended outcome.

-The part of this pattern that I love most: This is tis all wrapped within a transaction that's **rolled back**.
+The part of this pattern that I love most: This is all wrapped within a transaction that's **rolled back**.

 This is the part that helps in providing that warm and fuzzy feeling you might be seeking out before just running your SQL in production.